 In the second row, with the sliding seat all the way back, you can extend your legs.

-The second row is split 60/40, and both sides slide forward to increase legroom in the third row; that's also how you climb back there.
+The second row is split 60/40, and both sides slide forward to increase legroom in the third row; moving the second-row seats forward is also how you gain access to the third row.
 The second-row seats recline, as well.

 For cargo carrying, both the second and third rows fold flat easily; the second-row seat cushion folds forward and the seatback flops down, with the headrest flipping back.
 Each side of each row folds separately, so a long space can be created on one side of the car, suitable for, say, a short kayak.
 The front passenger seat doesn't fold flat, so you can't fit a long kayak inside.
 For that, you'd need to purchase the crossbars for the roofrails.

-We drove both the Rondo LX and EX models, with cloth and leather interior.
-The cloth looks better in gray than beige: less old-fashioned.
-The perforated gray leather seats added a real touch of class, along with $1000 to the price.
+We drove both the Rondo LX and EX models, with cloth and leather interiors.
+The cloth looks better in gray than beige: Less old-fashioned.
+The perforated gray leather seats added a real touch of class.
 After a full day of driving, the cloth bucket seats in the LX, our test model, were still comfortable.